sameer2800/Lightoj-Solutions/README.md

 if(n is not odd) then make m = m*2
 and continue the loop ,till we find n as odd number.

+Solution 1117 :

+	category : Set inclusive and exclusive principle.

+	count all the numbers which are present below 'n' and divisible by given numbers.for doing this ,use set union formula.

+	i used a recursive function which finds all subsets of given array , and in each subset count number of bits set and if it is odd ,  add to our solution else substract it.

+	finally ans contains all numbers counted in this way and our final answer is n - ans.